rounak-codes/StockPreds/README.md

-# 📈 Stock Market Prediction App
+# 📈 Stock Market Prediction Website

 Welcome to the **Stock Market Prediction App** — a full-featured stock trend prediction platform using **Machine Learning** and **Deep Learning** models.